turingschool/curriculum/tutorials/topics/continuous_integration.markdown

 The most important parts of the job are the build step and the post-build actions.

-Remember that the information stored in the Jenkin's job is not part of the source code within your project.
+Remember that the information stored in the Jenkins job is not part of the source code within your project.
 If the job defines complicated or complex build steps or scripts consider consolidating them into a script within the project's source code.
 This will allow you to update, track changes, and more easily port your project to different build systems.

 #### Adding a Build Step